vdanielb/ideas/README.md

 ML Visual model that recognizes hand movement and gestures.
 Output sound based on hand movement.
 If deployed on arduino, now you have a portable piano/guitar/anything the size of a power bank.
 If deployed on desktop, visualize the instrument on the webcam and make a rythm game!

+## LLM-based receipt scanner
+Sees date, prices, items, can categorize by item.
+SQLite db of purchase history.
+Dashboard of purchases.

 # Startup Ideas
 ## LLM-driven human experiments